Plant Climbing Roses

 Peas & Beans

-Peas can be sown now into lengths of guttering or root trainers, ready to transplant into position in the garden later this month - this will give an early crop and are ideal for succession sowing.
+Peas can be sown now into lengths of guttering or Rootrainers, ready to transplant into position in the garden later this month - this will give an early crop and are ideal for succession sowing.

 If there’s one crop that sums up the pleasure of growing your own, is the humble bean.
 Most beans are very quick growing and, once they get going, you can expect week after week of tender, delicious tasting pods.

-Consider what plant support you are going to use for your peas and beans this year – Using a purpose built pea or bean frame with jute netting is the easiest way to make the right support for the peas and climbing beans to grow their way up and can be used year after year.
-They are a great way to add height to a kitchen garden and make an attractive feature.
+Consider what plant support you are going to use for your peas and beans this year.
+Using purpose-built Pea & Bean Hoops with Jute Netting or a Deco Growing Frame is the easiest way to make the right support for the peas and climbing beans to grow their way up and can be used year after year.
+They are a great way to add height to a Kitchen Garden and make an attractive feature.

 Potatoes